dutu/poloLender/README.md

 # Setting up the application

-Running on Heroku is highly recommended to ensure maximum uptime.
+Running on Heroku is highly recommended to ensure maximum up-time.

 ## Running on Heroku